intelfusion/react-xarrows/README.md

 - ```label={{ 30%50: "label" }}``` - 30% of the total length, and 50 more pixels over the line

-'start','middle',and 'end' labels have some predefined styles. custom labels (like `30%50: "label"`) will have the same style as middle label. make sure to stick between 0-100% in custom labels
+'start','middle',and 'end' labels have some predefined styles. custom labels (like `30%50: "label"`) will have the same style as middle label. if you dont like the style of 'start' and 'end' use 2% for start and 98% for end. make sure to stick between 0-100% in custom labels

 you can combine all the different possible labels and can place as many as you want.